Aikoyori/WhydidIdothis/README.md

 # Why did I do this?
-Mod
+Mod for Dicey Dungeons
 Dicey Dungeons mod for people who is bad at game like me.
 Basically set every loot to one of the 4 items.

 # Why?